bryanschmidty/openai-codex-setupscript/README.md

 ## To-Do

 * Add per-section timeouts
-* Implement post-error rollback hooks
+* Option to output the std out of a specific section
-* Summarize durations for each section
+* Set timeout for a section
+* Enable timing, which will output the elapsed time of each section and the total time
 * Keep compatibility updated as OpenAI Codex evolves

 ## Contributing